GaitiLab/nf-processes/modules/split-pipe/README.md

 ***sample_list***: The absolute path to a list of samples as shown above. \
 ***kit***: The type of kit used by ParseBio.
 This will correspond to the number of samples processed.
 The options currently available are WT_mini, WT, or WT_mega. \
 ***mode***: Unless custom analysis is required, the mode should always be set to 'all'. \
-***sublibrary***: The absolute path to a list of sub library names as shown above. \
+***sublibrary***: The absolute path to a list of sub library names as shown above.
+ONLY requires if merging fastqs from a specific input directory. \
 ***combine***: Whether or not the results should be combined by sub library.
 Default is TRUE.
-Setting to FALSE will keep all samples across different sub-libraries are separate outputs (NOT RECOMMENDED).
+Setting to FALSE will keep all samples across different sub-libraries are separate outputs (NOT RECOMMENDED). \
+***fastq_pattern***: A glob pattern that is combined with the input directory to detect pairs of FASTQ files for input.
+Only used if merge_fastqs is set to False.

 ## Profiles